CrissCCL/Temp_ControlMod/README.md

 # 🚀 Temperature Control Module

 ## 📖 Overview
 This low-cost module was designed and built to perform hands-on experiments in Digital Control.
-The system is controlled using an Arduino, heat is modulated with a TIP31C transistor, and temperature is measured using a TMP36 sensor.
+The system is controlled using an Arduino Leonardo, heat is modulated with a TIP31C transistor, and temperature is measured using a TMP36 sensor.

 It provides a simple and practical platform for learning control theory in a laboratory environment.